flatironinstitute/nemos/docs/developers_notes/06-glm.md

 - **`coef_`**: Stores the solution for spike basis coefficients as `jax.ndarray` after the fitting process.
 It is initialized as `None` during class instantiation.
 - **`intercept_`**: Stores the bias terms' solutions as `jax.ndarray` after the fitting process.
 It is initialized as `None` during class instantiation.
 - **`dof_resid_`**: The degrees of freedom of the model's residual. this quantity is used to estimate the scale parameter, see below, and compute frequentist confidence intervals.
-- **`scale_`**: The scale parameter of the observation distribution, which togheter with the rate, uniquely specifies a disribution of the exponential family.
+- **`scale_`**: The scale parameter of the observation distribution, which together with the rate, uniquely specifies a distribution of the exponential family.
 Example: a 1D Gaussian is specified by the mean which is the rate, and the standard deviation, which is the scale.
 - **`solver_state_`**: Indicates the solver's state.
 For specific solver states, refer to the [`jaxopt` documentation](https://jaxopt.github.io/stable/index.html#).

 Additionally, the `GLM` class inherits the attributes of `BaseRegressor`, see the [relative note](03-base_regressor.md) for more information.